DGames95/pyCAD/doc/design/sketching.md

+### document relation

+every sketch will have a sketch document in the app regardless of whether it is created in the part bench or on it's own

+## managing edits to the sketch (indicate unsolved)
+we need a way to tell if a  sketch has been edited. if we add or remove objects, we just set that in the method. however, if we edit an object that is part of the sketch, then we need to also do that.
+I do not want objects to notify their sketch, becasue data and edits should only flow down

+so, use the sketch.edit methods

+sketch state machine

 ## how to manage constraints

 I want the sketcher to work without contraints and have a constraint solver directly manipulate the sketch